 The previous posts so far are:

-- Additions with & without YTD/LTD amortization
+1. Additions with & without YTD/LTD amortization

-- Depreciation/Amortization
+2. Depreciation/Amortization

-- Retirements in the 1st year of ownership
+3. Retirements in the 1st year of ownership

 Setting the stage

-In this post, once again I have 3 new desk “assets”, with the same settings as what I used in the previous example (half-year rule, straight line, 5 year life).
-For this example though, they were all purchased Jan 1, 2019 and thus are more than 1 year old in my examples.
+In this post, once again I have 3 new desk "assets", with the same settings as what I used in the previous example (half-year rule, straight line, 5-year life).
+For this example though, they were all purchased Jan 1, 2019, and thus are more than 1 year old in my examples.
 Here is the posting flow spreadsheet of where I am starting from, which is to say: 2019 amortization is complete as is Q1 2020.

 Scenarios

-- DESK004 was retired at Jan 31, 2020 (even though amort was up to March)
+• DESK004 was retired on Jan 31, 2020 (even though amortization was up to March)

-- DESK005 was retired at Mar 31, 2020
+• DESK005 was retired on Mar 31, 2020

-- DESK006 was retired at Dec 31, 2020 (without full year amortization)
+• DESK006 was retired on Dec 31, 2020 (without full-year amortization)

 The result of that retirement is as follows, for each desk:

-- DR Depreciation Expense (000-6000-00) for $60
+• DR Depreciation Expense (000-6000-00) for $60

-- DR Depreciation Reserve (aka Accum.
+• DR Depreciation Reserve (aka Accum.
 Amort.)
 (000-1610-00) for $180

-- DR Recognized Gain/Loss (000-7000-00) for $960
+• DR Recognized Gain/Loss (000-7000-00) for $960

-- CR Asset Cost (000-1510-00) for $1,200
+• CR Asset Cost (000-1510-00) for $1,200

-This is exactly what I was expecting in the scenarios I wrote about last week: that Dynamics GP would be calculating a half-year of amortization expense and incorporating that into the retirement entry.
+This is exactly what I was expecting in the scenarios I wrote about last week: Dynamics GP would be calculating a half-year of amortization expense and incorporating that into the retirement entry.
 In all 3 cases above, they had been amortized for 1 quarter, and thus 1 more quarter of amortization for the year is appropriate in the year of disposal, hence the $60 extra amortization expense.
 With $120 in amortization expense, that is exactly half of the annual expected amount if the asset were not retired in 2020.

 Summary